El Dorado: Arrival of Belalcázar and Federmann

 Reaching the Ariari River towards the end of 1538, Federmann heard from the natives that much gold was to be found to the west, and consequently began an assault on the Andean slopes.
 In February 1539, Federmann's bedraggled troops emerged onto the plateau near Pasca.
-Within two months, (Note: When Belalcázar arrived at Bacatá is unknown, but the earliest documented date of his presence there is 14 April 1539.) the armies of Federmann, Quesada, and Belalcázar were encamped within sight of each other at Bacatá, "all within a six-league triangle".
+Within two months, (Note: When Belalcázar arrived at Bacatá is unknown, but the earliest documented date of his presence there is 14 April 1539.) the armies of Federmann, Quesada, and Belalcázar were encamped within sight of each other at Bacatá, within roughly six leagues of one another.
 All of the new arrivals believed that they had a claim to the plateau and its spoils.
 The geography of South America was still uncertain, and Belalcázar insisted that the Muisca territory lay within his jurisdiction, while Federmann argued that it was part of Venezuela.
 Quesada, a lawyer by training, resolved the tension by drawing up a contract.
 He granted each of his rival conquistadors a portion of the wealth he had looted from the Muisca, and all three agreed to return to Spain together and lay their territorial claims before the Council of the Indies.
 Then, on 29 April 1539, the three men jointly founded the city of Bogotá in the name of Charles V.